moorepants/learn-multibody-dynamics/holonomic-eom.rst

    to use, but I do so here so that the resulting equations are human readable in this context.

-Note that these constraints are only a function of the :math:`N` coordinates.
+Note that these constraints are only a function of the :math:`N` coordinates, not their time dervivatives.

 .. jupyter-execute::